NOW LIVE: Sam Houston Racing Club

-P1 Chips: what does this mean for your horse?
-Featuring Dr. Berk vmd
+P1 Chips: What does this mean for your horse?
+Featuring Dr. Berk VMD

 If you’re finding this article, it’s most likely because you’ve just learned your horse or a horse you may be interested in has a P1 chip.
 Is this an injury you should be concerned about?
 Will this injury impact their racing careers?